truthless11/CR-Walker/README.md

 ## Data

-- [google link](https://drive.google.com/drive/folders/1Jg65ibsj_2tybZyCQnGD7y9a80FlCX61?usp=sharing) to raw data and our model checkpoints (model checkpoints and generation models will be released soon!).
+- [google link](https://drive.google.com/drive/folders/1Jg65ibsj_2tybZyCQnGD7y9a80FlCX61?usp=sharing) to raw data and our model checkpoints (generation models will be released soon!).
 Table of content:

   ```
   CR-Walker